nystudio107/craft-twigpack/docs/docs/README.md

  Twigpack also handles generating the necessary `<script>` and `<link>` tags to support both synchronous and asynchronous loading of JavaScript and CSS.

- Twigpack allows you to include files inline files into your Twig templates that live outside of the `templates/` directory, such as generated Critical CSS files.
+ Twigpack allows you to include inline files into your Twig templates that live outside of the `templates/` directory, such as generated Critical CSS files.

  Additionally, Twigpack has a caching layer to ensure optimal performance.